tsipkens/nrc-mask-data/README.md

 # NRC Mask Data

 This is a parent repository for public data from the National Research Council Canada related to the measurement of particle filtration efficiency (PFE) of filtration media, largely in connection with face mask products.
 A README is available in each sub-repository with specific details on the data and associated code.
+GPL-3.0 license licence applies to each sub-repository, unless otherwise stated.
 It currently contains the following sub-repositories:

 ## SD22